MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Update-MgBetaGroupTeamChannel.md

 Can't exceed the length of one recurrence.
 That is, if the review recurs weekly, the cumulative durationInDays can't exceed 7.
             \[FallbackReviewers \<IMicrosoftGraphAccessReviewReviewerScope\[\]\>\]: If provided, the fallback reviewers are asked to complete a review if the primary reviewers don't exist.
-For example, if managers are selected as reviewers and a principal under review doesn't have a manager in Azure AD, the fallback reviewers are asked to review that principal.
+For example, if managers are selected as reviewers and a principal under review doesn't have a manager in Microsoft Entra ID, the fallback reviewers are asked to review that principal.
 NOTE: The value of this property overrides the corresponding setting on the accessReviewScheduleDefinition object.
             \[RecommendationInsightSettings \<IMicrosoftGraphAccessReviewRecommendationInsightSetting\[\]\>\]:
             \[RecommendationLookBackDuration \<TimeSpan?\>\]: Optional field.
 Indicates the time period of inactivity (with respect to the start date of the review instance) from which that recommendations will be configured.
 The recommendation is to deny if the user is inactive during the look back duration.
-For reviews of groups and Azure AD roles, any duration is accepted.
+For reviews of groups and Microsoft Entra roles, any duration is accepted.
 For reviews of applications, 30 days is the maximum duration.
 If not specified, the duration is 30 days.
 NOTE: The value of this property overrides the corresponding setting on the accessReviewScheduleDefinition object.